AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

     - **Maximum number of recent files**: Use this field, to set a maximum limit on the files that are displayed in the Recent files widget.
     - **Set default map opening behavior**: Here, you can select a default behavior the system will follow while opening a DITA map file.

-- **Appearance**: The Apperance tab provides you with the options to select the themes for the application and the source view of the content editing area.
+- **Appearance**: The Appearance tab provides you with the options to select the themes for the application and the source view of the content editing area.
 Use this tab to configure the following settings:

   ![](images/user_preference_editor_appearance.png){width="800" align="left"}